Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

 * OpenSearch should be deployed to namespaces with the same names for both clusters.
 MCS works only if the namespace is presented for both Kubernetes clusters.
 * Enter the `global.disasterRecovery.mode` parameter to the necessary mode and set `global.disasterRecovery.serviceExport.enabled` to "true".
 * Enter the `global.disasterRecovery.serviceExport.region` parameter to GKE (example, `us-central`).
 This means that there are different additional replication service names to access OpenSearch for both clusters.
-The name of the replication service is build as `{OPENSEARCH_NAME}-{REGION_NAME}`.
+The name of the replication service is built as `{OPENSEARCH_NAME}-{REGION_NAME}`.
 For example, `opensearch-us-central`.
 * Enter the `global.disasterRecovery.remoteCluster` parameter with the remote OpenSearch replication service address in the MCS `clusterset` domain.
 For example, `opensearch-us-central.opensearch-service.svc.clusterset.local`.

 **Note**: OpenSearch requires an extended virtual memory for containers on the host machine.
 It may be necessary that the command `sysctl -w vm.max_map_count=262144` should be performed on Kubernetes nodes before deploying OpenSearch.